-The Fund's current asset allocation includes seven asset classes that combine to form the policy portfolio.
+The Fund's target asset allocation includes seven asset classes that combine to form the policy portfolio.
 Each asset class is selected to have different exposures to economic factors (GDP growth and inflation); to combine different geographies; and span different currencies.
 In assessing suitability, the Pension Committee considered the respective return drivers, exposure to economic growth and sensitivity to inflation - each an important consideration, relative to the sensitivities of the Fund's liabilities and managing risk.

-These seven asset classes are the building blocks used to create the policy portfolio.
-The Pension Committee determined benchmark weights to each asset class which it believes to be best suited to meeting the long term objectives of the Fund.
+.
+The Pension Committee determined target allocations to each asset class which it believes to be best suited to meeting the long-term objectives of the Fund.
 Committee also identified tolerance ranges within which shorter term variations would be tolerated and/or actively pursued due to a combination of relative returns and investment opportunity.

-The agreed benchmark weight and tolerances are shown in the table below.
-The weights will be maintained within the ranges if the scheme can find attractive opportunities that meet its return, risk, and cash flow requirements.
-In the absence of opportunities, investments will not be "forced" and the fund will be under or over allocated to any asset class.
+The target asset allocations and tolerance ranges are shown in the table below.
+The actual allocations will be maintained within the ranges if the scheme can find attractive opportunities that meet its return, risk, and cash flow requirements.
+In the absence of opportunities, investments will not be "forced" and the Fund will be under or over allocated to any asset class.